 In the games of 1953, 1961 and 1965 the majority of the Palestinian athletic team was from Gaza Sector.
 While the games of 1976, 1985 and 1992 athletes were from Lebanon, Syria and Iraq.
 However, after the establishment of the Palestinian Authority most of the team was from Gaza and West Bank.

-Despite the small number of medals Palestine got in these games (1953 – 2011), its participation had a moral significance reflected in highlighting the name of Palestine and demonstrating the Palestinian national identity in the Arab region.
-This participation was a catalyst for Palestinian sports, and a tool for assessing the athlete’s performance.
+Despite the small number of medals Palestine got in these games (1953 – 2011), its participation had a moral significance reflected in highlighting the name of Palestine and demonstrating the Palestinian national identity in the region and sustaining the bonds of national brotherhood and friendship between Palestinian and Arab youth.
 In addition, it reflected Arab solidarity with the issue of Palestine.
-These games were a means for sustaining the bonds of national brotherhood and friendship between Palestinian and Arab youth.
+At the same time, this participation was a catalyst for Palestinian sports, and a tool for assessing athletes' performance.

 Ghazi Al-Sourani, Sector Gaza 1948 – 1993, A Historical Social Study.
 15 November 2011.
 Rita’ Ghaza 1948 – 1993, Dirasa Tarikhiyya Ijtima’yya.